bitterjug/devjournal/devjournal.markdown

 * Made a vim plugin for the function
 * Use Compiz command addon to bins Alt-Shift-N (Same as in Xmonad)
 * Updated freshrc.bitterjug to fetch the version of note.sh from bitterjug/vim-notebook instead of the old one

+## 2014-07-16 Wednesday

+### 21:59

+Looking at the source of Freeplane 1.4.1 alpha.
+The functions called by arrow keys to select up,down, left, right are `selectUp(...)`, `selectDown(...)`, etc.  The bindings are defined in `/freeplane/freeplane/src/org/freeplane/view/swing/ui/DefaultNodeKeyListener.java`, and I expect the reason they have not been made available in the interface is because they take a paraneter 'continuous' which appears to be se when shift is held down to extend the selection rather than just change it.

+I think I could

+a) just hack the source to bind `hjkl` at a low level to these as well as to the arrow keys which is a hack, but would make me happy until they change this source.

+b) Write a plugin that exposes these functions to Groovy -- maybe Groofy can already call them?
+You'd need to know if shift was being held down, I mean I'd need to bind the shift version separately but that should be possoible.